-- Take the Marinated prawns in a oven safe container and top it with little mustard oil.
+- Take the Marinated prawns in an oven-safe container and top it with little mustard oil.

 - Cover the container with the lid.

-- Cook it in microwave for 15 minutes in medium temperature (60%).
+- Cook it in the microwave for 15 minutes at medium temperature (60%).

 - Serve it hot with steamed rice.